szhsin/react-menu/example/README.md

+@szhsin/react-menu examples and documentation project

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is linked to the @szhsin/react-menu package in the parent directory for development purposes.

-You can run `npm install` and then `npm start` to test your package.